Wainuiomata: Recreation and sport

+Infrastructure

 Transport

 The Wainuiomata Hill Road is the only road into and out of Wainuiomata, connecting the suburb with Gracefield and Waiwhetu.
 Four lanes wide (two in each direction), it is one of the steepest roads in the Wellington region; on the Lower Hutt side, the road climbs 195 metres in 1.9 km, resulting in an average grade of 10.3%.

+In 2019 a four-metre wide shared walking and cycling path over the Wainuiomata Hill Road was completed.
+The path, called Te Hikoi Arawera ('Pathway to the horizon') cost $12.9 million and was funded by Hutt City Council and the New Zealand Transport Agency.
+On the Wainuiomata side, the path goes up the valley side of the road.
+At the top of the hill the Pukeatua pedestrian bridge, completed in 2015, crosses over the road and then the path continues down the harbour side of the road to Gracefield.
+The path also links to mountain bike trails in the surrounding hills.

 Two regular bus routes serve Wainuiomata: 160 Wainuiomata North and 170 Wainuiomata South.
 Both bus routes travel to Lower Hutt Queensgate via Waterloo Interchange, where they connect with Hutt Valley Line train services to Wellington.
 Route 160 serves the northern neighbourhoods of Parkway, Arakura and Glendale, while route 170 serves the southern neighbourhoods of Fernlea and Homedale; both routes serve the shopping centre.
-Two peak-hour services, 80N and 80S, follow routes 160 and 170 within Wainuiomata respectively, but travel via Gracefield and Petone express to central Wellington.
+Previously, two peak-hour services, 80N and 80S, followed routes 160 and 170 within Wainuiomata respectively, but travelled via Gracefield and Petone express to central Wellington however these were cancelled in 2022 and there are currently no direct bus services between Wainuiomata and Wellington City.